 After a long engineering career and many hours spent sitting on the crapper reading

 technical magazines, I have discovered the cause for and solution to numb legs after

 reading a couple good articles.

 The numbness comes from your arms/elbows crushing

 the main blood vessles in your legs as you lean on them whilst perusing the latest EETimes,

 RF Design or Microwave Journal.
 The longer you sit there, the more numb your legs get,

-standing up.
-Trust me, I've been there.
+me, I've been there.

 legs when reading, or 2) get high tech.
 Believe it or not, I have a piece of 1/4" thick

 plywood that is cut about 3 inches wide and 15 inches long that I carry into the can

 to lay atop my legs near the knees.
 Leaning on that wood distributes the weight across

 a much greater area, and that reduces the crush factor enough to permit indefinite reading

 periods.
 It's miraculous!